girlscript/winter-of-contributing/C_CPP/Structure padding, Union, Enum, & typedef/Structure_Padding.md

 // So total size of the structure is 6 bytes .
 ```
-But this is wrong the size of the structure is not 6 .
+But this is wrong , the size of the structure is not 6 .
 Let's Discuss Why this is wrong .

-3. Structure Padding : The processor in our laptop and Pc it don't read 1 byte at the time , It actually reads 1 word at a time or we can say in onr cycle .
+3. Structure Padding : The processor in our laptop and Pc it don't read 1 byte at the time , it actually reads 1 word at a time or we can say in onr cycle .
 It also depends Upon the bit of the processor it is 32-bit or 64-bit .
 - For 32-bit
 ```
 1 word = 4 bytes